AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/miscellaneous/coworker-use-cases.md

 Ideale per: Fidelizzazione dei clienti, consapevolezza del prodotto, leadership di pensiero.

 `"Create a monthly newsletter for our customers.
-Use the CSV I uploaded.
+Use the CSV I will upload.
 Include product updates, industry insights, and a resource, with simple CTAs."`

 ### Newsletter mensile, B2C